Citizen V: Paulette Brazee

 The second version of Citizen V was Paulette Brazee (also known as the She-Wolf), the French lover of John Watkins and mother of JJ Watkins.
 During the war, she was a spy sent to romance Baron Zemo who she betrayed and eventually discovered she was pregnant.
-When John and the majority of the V-Battalion were slaughtered by Zemo, the remaining survivors had Paulette smuggled to England.
-There Paulette met a red-headed soldier whom she married.
+When John and the majority of the V-Battalion were slaughtered by Zemo, the remaining survivors had Brazee smuggled to England.
+There, Brazee met a red-headed soldier whom she married.

-After the V-Battalion was reconstituted in 1951, Paulette was given the Citizen V role.
-The V-Battalion began hunting down Nazi war criminals and was allowed to place their secret headquarters Castle Masada in Symkaria.

-In 1953, Paulette was sent on a mission to Argentina to find Nazi scientist Johann Weimer and bring the scientist to the V-Battalion so they could use the Nazi's skills for them.
-Weimer was murdered by one of the Everlasting, a group of gods who had frequent run-ins with the V-Battalion.
+After the V-Battalion was reconstituted in 1951, Brazee was given the Citizen V role.
+The V-Battalion began hunting down Nazi war criminals.
+In 1953, Brazee was sent on a mission to Argentina to find Nazi scientist Johann Weimer and bring the scientist to the V-Battalion so they could use the Nazi's skills for them.
+However, Brazee was murdered by one of the Everlasting, a group of gods who had frequent run-ins with the V-Battalion.

 John Watkins Jr.

-The third version of Citizen V is John "JJ" Watkins Jr., the alleged son of John Watkins Sr. and Paulette Brazee (although an affair between Paulette and Baron Zemo had been implied).
-In 1953, he was nine years old so he was presumably born in 1944.
+The third version of Citizen V is John "JJ" Watkins Jr., the alleged son of John Watkins Sr. and Paulette Brazee.
 Since his father died before he was born and his mother was often away on missions as Citizen V during his childhood, JJ was primarily raised by nannies employed by the V-Battalion.
 In 1971, JJ asked the Shadow King for help in researching the Everlasting.
 JJ died when his own son was two years old.

-Helmut Zemo

-Helmut Zemo took the Citizen V name for his imposture as a superhero leader of the Thunderbolts.

-Dallas Riordan

-Dallas Riordan worked with the V-Battalion and utilized the Citizen V costume.

 John Watkins III

-John Watkins III was raised to be a version of Citizen V. He presumably served as a field agent for the V-Battalion before he actually took the Citizen V title and was left comatose for five years.
-When Helmut Zemo's mind was placed in his body, John was remarkably healthy for someone who had been in a bed for five years.
-When Helmut was no longer in his body, John decided to change costumes and stayed on as Citizen V. He soon found himself fighting the Everlasting.
-He installed ULTIMATUM as the leader of the country Rumekistan, a decision which later came back to haunt him.
-Under the holographic guise of Nenad Petrovic, Watkins orchestrated events to make Cable as Rumekistan's leader.

-There is a mention in Citizen V (vol. 2) that he's the seventh version of Citizen V.

-Roberto da Costa

-Roberto da Costa began to lead the U.S. Avengers under the Citizen V alias.

-Valentina Allegra de Fontaine

-Valentina Allegra de Fontaine is the new Citizen V.